adambard/learnxinyminutes-docs/javascript-es6.html.markdown

 // character.
 var someVar = 5;

+// You can also use the `const` keyword if the variable is constant and won't be
+// changed.
+const myVar = 2;
+myVar = 3; // won't work

 // if you leave the var keyword off, you won't get an error... someOtherVar = 10;